mastreips/v2/week09/hw/hw_9_submission_mastreips/README.md

 Take a look at the plot of the learning rate and then check the config file.
 Can you explan this setting?

 **ANS: The learning rate policy has 8000 warmup steps before it will begin training with the set learning rate.
-During the warmup phase, the learning rate is slowly increased from zero in very small, linear increments or 0.0001**
+During the warmup phase, the learning rate is slowly increased from zero in very small, linear increments of 0.0001**

 ```angular2
   "lr_policy": transformer_policy,